tasnimelgarbi/cpp_projects/README.md

 ## Author

-Tasnim Elgarbi – Zagazig University – Faculty of Computers and Information
+Tasnim Elgarbi – Zagazig University – Faculty of Computers and Informatices

 ## Hint
 \* `quran_player` lists local `.mp3` files found in an `audio/` folder and plays the chosen recitation.